What is early intervention?

-- To recognize individual child’s learning needs and to provide intervention for their developmental growth in a natural and engaging learning environment.
+- Recognize each individual child’s learning needs and provide intervention for their developmental growth in a natural and engaging learning environment.

-- To promote individual child’s readiness to access other educational settings by fostering their functional communication, play, social and school readiness skills.
+- Promote individual child’s readiness to access other educational settings by fostering their functional communication, play, social and school readiness skills.

-- To collaborate and empower each family for comprehensive supports for their child’s development.
+- Collaborate with and empower families with comprehensive support for their child’s development.

-- To collaborate with other support services each child access to ensure consistent strategies and teaching
+- Collaborate with other support services to ensure each child has access to consistent strategies and teaching

 - Our teaching team is trained and experienced in early years’ education and special needs education.

-- Teachers who have had experience supporting students in both private and public educational settings.
+- Teachers with experience supporting students in both private and public educational settings.

-- A clinical team of Child Psychologist, Occupational Therapist as well as Speech and Language Pathologist who provide group and individual therapy services.
+- A clinical team of Child Psychologist, Occupational Therapist, as well as Speech and Language Pathologist who provide individual and group therapy services.

 Our Teaching Philosophy

-Our teaching philosophy is to support children gain crucial developmental skills required for lifelong learning.
-Our programme is a child centered programme which fosters connections between the child, their teachers as well as their peers.
-We acknowledge that children need to develop holistically in order for them to gain independence as such play, active learning, child choice, highly motivating materials, and positive behavioral supports are key to facilitating children’s growth in developmental areas.
-The programme helps further progress a children’s development of functional language and communication, pre-literacy, pre- numeracy, social interaction, and motor skills.
+To support and help children gain crucial developmental skills required for lifelong learning.
+Our programme is a child centered programme which fosters connections between the child, their teachers, as well as their peers.
+We acknowledge that children need to develop holistically in order for them to gain independence.
+As such, play, active learning, child choice, highly motivating materials, and positive behavioral supports are key to facilitating children’s growth in developmental areas.
+The programme helps to further progress a children’s development of functional language and communication, pre-literacy, pre-numeracy, social interaction, and motor skills.

-Our curriculum is aligned with the Singaporean MOE’s Nurturing Early Learners Framework.
-It is a framework which acknowledges child centered practice and is formed around young children’s interests and developmental needs.
+Our EIP curriculum is aligned with the Singaporean MOE’s Nurturing Early Learners Framework.
+This framework acknowledges child-centered practice, and is formed around young children’s interests and developmental needs.

-As part of our practice we also develop Individualized Education Plans (IEPs) for each child.
-Each child’ IEP outlines goals and objectives developed by the teachers, therapist in collaboration with parents to address skill deficits and build school readiness.
-Our EIP team members provide instruction using techniques that combine sound principles of early childhood special education and developmentally appropriate practices.
+As part of our practice, we also develop Individualized Education Plans (IEPs) for each child.
+Each child’s IEP outlines goals and objectives developed by the teachers and therapist in collaboration with parents, to address skill deficits and build school readiness.
+Our EIP team members provide instruction using techniques that combine sound principles of early childhood special education with developmentally appropriate practices.